3 registered (Winhamness, Tryingtolive, 1 invisible),

 “I know things you don‘t know.
 Bigger things,” thinks the Westerner.

 “I know, that you know,” says the Easterner, lyrically.
 “What you do is wrong … leaving the common man behind as if you're running from him.
 I Know, as if my own voice, were the word of God … My God is stronger than you … and yours. “

 Education is celebration, that’s how it stays in the wild.
 Everyone remembers the wonderful day when something new was discovered, figured out.
 The fluttering of wings, the rustlings of growth, as the music of history spreads.

 War is peace cause that’s the way: There must be more than one way, even if the principle has to be fought for.
 So it will be, by God’s Will, and all that certainty.

 You can’t murder Cain.
 No you can’t murder Cain.
 You can only follow him.
 Farther into the abyss, Able tries again, Coming closer and closer, the best of the best, not realizing.
-The spirit of a priest, the avatar of a warrior, brothers deciding which uniform is which, Sergeants resurrecting memory, as the dead rise, Officers taking charge of young, fresh, armies.
+The spirit of a priest, the form of a warrior, brothers deciding which uniform is which, Sergeants resurrecting memory, as the dead rise, Officers taking charge of young, fresh, armies.
 Able lets Cain murder him.
 Because he believes in God.
 He has no idea Cain exists.